adulau/the-art-of-pivoting/book/README.md

 [^sdhash]: [https://github.com/sdhash/sdhash](https://github.com/sdhash/sdhash) [Evaluating Similariy Digests: A Study of TLSH, ssdeep, and sdhash Against Common File Modifications](https://dzone.com/articles/similarity-digests-tlsh-ssdeep-sdhash-benchmark) shows the diversity of similary digests/fuzzing hashing and the difficulty to find the perfect one even for a single task such as classifying malware binaries.
 [^collision-md5]: [Fast Collision Attack on MD5](https://eprint.iacr.org/2006/104) presents an improved attack algorithm to find two-block collisions of the hash function MD5.
+[^hhhash]: [HTTP Headers Hashing (HHHash) or improving correlation of crawled content](https://www.foo.be/2023/07/HTTP-Headers-Hashing_HHHash) which facilitates the hashing of similar returned HTTP headers.